Jean Sasson

 Jean P. Sasson (born 1950, Troy, Alabama, United States) is an American writer whose work mainly centers around women in the Middle East.

 Biography

 Growing up in a small town, Sasson found adventure between the pages of books.
 Her strong desire to uproot herself from her rural surroundings led her to jump at the opportunity to work and travel abroad.
 In 1978 she traveled to Saudi Arabia to work in the King Faisal Specialist Hospital in Riyadh as an administrative coordinator of medical affairs., where she met Peter Sasson, her future husband.
 They married in 1982 and Sasson left the hospital after four years of service, but the couple remained in Saudi Arabia until 1990.

-During their time in the Middle East, the Sassons made many friends, including members of the royal Al-Saud family, who visited the hospital.
-The most notable of these friendships was between Sasson and "Princess Sultana", the princess about whose life The Princess Trilogy tells.

 Sasson is currently based in Atlanta, Georgia.